 - 1. An abstract of no more than 250 words explaining the project in non-technical language. - 2.
 An initial proposal of no more than 4 single-spaced pages.
 A bibliography may be appended to the proposal.
-The proposal should include: - Brief context and background - o Proposed placement and description of host institution(s) - In-country supervisor - o How the practicum criteria listed above will be met - The proposed development problem/s to be addressed - Objectives and methods - Proposed activities and anticipated products - Proposed timetable
+The proposal should include: - Brief context and background - o Proposed placement and description of host institution(s) - In-country supervisor - o How the practicum criteria listed above will be met - o The proposed development problem/s to be addressed or the task to be carried out in support of the host organization - Objectives and methods - Proposed activities and anticipated products

+Proposed timetable

 Note: The proposal should be as specific as possible, recognizing that modifications may be required later in the planning and/or implementation process.
+Furthermore, building on this initial proposal, a much more comprehensive final proposal will be developed prior to embarking on the field practicum.

-- 3. Proposed Budget (Budget Form provided in Appendix G): Please note that airfare will be purchased according to UF travel guidelines, based on lowest itinerary costs of round-trip travel to practicum destination and back to Gainesville, FL.
-If airfare is secured for an amount less than that budgeted, the resultant savings will be subtracted from the budget. - 4.
+- 3. Proposed Budget (Budget Form provided in Appendix G): Please note that airfare will be purchased according to UF travel guidelines, based on lowest itinerary costs of round-trip travel to practicum destination and back to Gainesville, FL or nearby international airports. - 4.
 Proposed itinerary: Please search for and provide an actual itinerary that includes all flight information.
 There is no guarantee this will be the exact itinerary purchased, but every effort will be made to purchase flights on the communicated departure and arrival dates.
-All students will have an opportunity to confirm their approval of the reserved itinerary prior to purchase.
-Tickets will be purchased in March.

-5. Copy of submitted Institutional Review Board (IRB) application, or confirmation from student's committee chair that IRB approval is not required.
-Please note that the IRB application requires review and the approval signature of the student's committee chair.
+All students will have an opportunity to confirm their approval of the reserved itinerary prior to purchase. - 5.
+Copy of submitted Institutional Review Board (IRB) application, or confirmation from student's committee chair that IRB approval is not required.
+The IRB application requires the student's committee chair to review and sign as Principal Investigator.

-Upon submission, IRB approval typically takes up to 10 business days.
-In some cases, applications receive approval pending minor changes or questions, to which the student can respond to the IRB by email.
+In the Spring semester course, Design and Methods of Sustainable Development Practice, guidance will be provided on initiating and completing the IRB process.
+Upon online submission, IRB approval typically takes up to 10 business days.
+In some cases, applications receive approval pending minor changes or questions, utilizing the online IRB review and approval portal.
+International projects require ancillary IRB approval as part of this process, in countries with their own IRB requirements, it will be necessary to secure local approval as well.
 If IRB submission occurs by February 20th, students should be able to receive IRB approval by March 14th.
 Every effort should be made to quickly address any questions or pending changes to the IRB office.
 A copy of the IRB approval letter (or confirmation that IRB approval is not required) is obligatory in order to facilitate the release of any approved budget funds for the field practicum.

-Field Practicum Proposal Deadlines
+Field Practicum Proposal Target Dates

-Students should submit the initial proposal to their supervisory committee in advance of February 20th deadline in order to incorporate important feedback.
-The MDP Funding Applications committee will evaluate and make funding decisions based on the quality of the initial proposal.
+Students should aim to submit the initial proposal to their supervisory committee in advance of February 20th deadline in order to incorporate important feedback.
+If resources are available, the MDP Funding Applications committee will evaluate and make funding decisions based on the quality of the initial proposal.
 The committee may ask the student to clarify or improve some sections of the proposal.
 Students who have been asked to revise their initial proposal are strongly encouraged to do so within one week.

-1st March: MDP Field Practicum Letter of Award
+1st March: MDP Field Practicum Letter of Award (when funding is available)

 An award letter will be prepared for students to sign, indicating the amount of the award as well as terms and conditions for funding, including required forms.
-Funding will be disbursed no earlier than 10 days before the departure date, as a cash advance if you are already on UF payroll or as a Spring semester scholarship if you are not.
+Funding will be disbursed no earlier than 10 days before the departure date, as a cash advance if you are already on UF payroll or reimbursement post-travel if you are not.